Shishira-AV/Statistical-Analysis-mini-project/README.md

-# Statistical-Analysis-mini-project
+Hi Everyone...

-Data sets used are 'Golf' and 'Laliga'
+Here I have performed some basic statistical Analysis on two datasets, 'Golf' and 'La liga'